 Launched in 2013, The Elevation Scholars Program now serves hundreds of students at Orange County’s Title 1 high schools through two main efforts:

-- Admissions assistance and ongoing support starting after their junior year in high school and continuing through their graduation from college
+- Admissions assistance and ongoing staff support starting after their junior year in high school and continuing through their graduation from college

-- Partnership with UCF Burnett Honors College
+- Learn college survival skills from UCF Burnett Honors College